 A cycle tour for families, culture lovers and nature enthusiasts

 Arrive relaxed and hire bikes from local hire companies.
-The capacity for taking bikes on the trains is limited and, depending on capacity utilisation, it is not possible to guarantee that you will be able to take your own bike with you.
+The capacity for taking bikes on the trains is limited and, depending on capacity utilisation, taking your own bike on board cannot be guaranteed.

 Start and end station